cobyeastwood/blue-bot/README.md

 ### Description

-BlueBot is a self-trading stock bot that is still under construction.
+BlueBot is a self-healing stock bot that is still under construction.
 You can get started by building a stock custom screener from Yahoo Finance and hooking it up into the global URL variable.

 This project supports the following: